 Ted Dacko, Business Consultant, is the CEO of Arbor Dakota Strategies.
 In his previous role as CEO of HealthMedia Inc., Ted led the company in the development of innovative, online programs designed to help participants improve their health behaviors.
 Prior to HealthMedia, Dacko was president and CEO of Centromine, an Internet-based behavioral health firm in Ann Arbor.
 Dacko holds a B.S. in Mathematics from Waynesburg College and a M.S. in Mathematics from the College of William and Mary.

-Emily Rosenzweig, B.A. graduated from Michigan State University with a B.A. in Psychology and a minor in Health Promotions.
+Emily is an MSW student at the University of Michigan.
+Emily graduated from Michigan State University with a B.A. in Psychology and a minor in Health Promotions.
 She has participated in research for bipolar disorder, cognitive development, and child & family counseling practices.
 She also spent time working as an advocate for survivors of sexual and domestic violence.
 Emily aspires to help people who have experienced trauma and is interested in new kinds of mental health practices that would reduce cost and stigma around seeking services.
 Emily is a peer group leader and was a group member.

 Ryan Cardinale, Ph.D. is a graduate of the Clinical Science Ph.D. program at the University of Michigan.
 He holds a B.A. in Psychology from San Diego State University and a M.S. and Ph.D. in Psychology from the University of Michigan.
 His current research focuses on developing an individualized medicine approach for the treatment of mood disorders.